datakind/student-success-tool/src/student_success_tool/reporting/README.md

 # Model Cards
 - This module is used to create model cards for each model developed by an institution.
 - Inputs to this module generally-speaking are the `config.toml` file, catalog name, and model name.
-- A model card is produced via `config.toml` (source of truth, model definition) and MLflow artifacts (plots, tables, metrics).
+- A model card is produced via `config.toml` (source of truth, model definition) and mlflow artifacts from the selected model (plots, tables, metrics).

 ## Structure
 - `model_card`: This contains the "main" functions of the model card module and where the ModelCard base class is defined, as well as different overrides such as for PDP or Custom schools.